osuagwu/laradmin/packages/bethelchika/laradmin/docs/menu.md

 Munu item (class=MenuItem): Displayable nagigation item who is a child of menu; it can have a link.
 Nanigation (class=Navigation): A list of menus.
 ## Initialisation
-All the properties of the `Navigation` class are all static and one of them stores the menus and menu items.
-To initialise the navigation simply make a call the `Navigation` class thus:
+All the members of the `Navigation` class are static and one of them stores the menus and menu items.
+To initialise the navigation simply make a call to the `Navigation` class thus:
 ```php
 Navigation::init('navigation.nav');
 ```